 It’s time to learn some new tricks.
-The installation steps for IBM Cognos Analytics 11.1.1 have changed…again.
+The installation steps for Cognos Analytics 11.1.1 have changed…again.
 Our Cognos installation and upgrade expert Todd Schuman reviews the new installation tool, explains how to best prepare for the upgrade and answers questions.

 Among the highlights